moappi/json2html/README.md

 +	Short hand notation for mapping data objects to markup ${name}
 +	Event binding to DOM objects (with the jquery plugin)
 +	Use of inline functions to allow for complex logic during transformation
++   Use of sprintf like syntax to format the data values

 Example
 --------------